janbodnar/Python-Skolenie/modules.md

 one module.
 But larger programs are split into several modules.
 Modules are grouped together
 to form packages.

+## The pyc file

+To speed up loading modules, Python caches the compiled content of modules in `.pyc` files.

+CPython compiles the program source code into *byte code*, and for performance reasons, it caches this
+byte code on the file system whenever the source file has changes.
+This makes loading of Python modules much faster because the compilation phase can be bypassed.

+Python writes and searches for byte code cache files in a single directory inside every Python package directory.
+This directory is called `__pycache__`.

 ## Python module names

 A module name is the file name with the `.py` extension.
-When we have a file called `empty.p`y, empty
+When we have a file called `empty.py`, empty
 is the module name.
 The `__name__` is a variable that holds the name of the module being referenced.
 The current module, the module being executed (called also the main module) has a special name: `'__main__'`.
 With this name it can be referenced from the Python code.